Shaarey Tphiloh: 1930–1970

-In 1930 Rabbi Abraham Miller served as religious leader.
+In 1929, a religious council in the city was formed by the different Orthodox synagogues that allowed them to pool their resources in order to hire one rabbi for the different congregations.
+In 1930, the Orthodox religious council selected Rabbi Abraham Miller to serve as the religious leader.
 Rabbi Miller was a social activist.
 In 1925 he was part of a small delegation of rabbis from Poland and the United States who met with President Coolidge to thank him for he speech on "Toleration and Liberalism."
 In 1927–1928, before arriving in Maine, Rabbi Avraham Miller had also protested efforts in New York City to build the path of what would become the Jackie Robinson Parkway connecting Brooklyn and Queens through the Mt.
 Carmel Jewish cemetery.
 The next rabbi to serve after Rabbi Miller was Rabbi Mendel Lewittes in 1936.
 Rabbi Lewittes (1912–1994), a graduate of RIETS was described as an "accomplished scholar and orator" despite being only 27 years old when he started his career at Shaarey Tphiloh.
 Lewittes was rabbi for five years but then took a position in Dorchester, MA.
 After Rabbi Lewittes, the position was filled by Rabbi Aaron Greenbaum in 1942.
 Rabbi Greenbaum was a promising scholar and community activist, and the son-in-law of a prominent rabbi from New York, Rabbi Menachem Mendel Kasher.
 Around this time, Shaarey Tphiloh was in an adjustment period.
 The rabbi was responsible for serving the Woodfords neighborhood of the Jewish community and also the older community located around the shul on Newbury St. Rabbi Greenbaum was also struggling to establish a central Hebrew school for educating the children in the community.
 At the same time, the congregation had aspirations to take on a more prominent role, as evidenced by the hiring a prominent cantor Samuel Zimelman, who had served as cantor of the Hochschule Synagogue in Łomazy, Poland and was brought on as cantor in 1945.
 He stayed on as the cantor, until Martin Davidson followed him as cantor in 1972.